makhaller/MulensModel_Crash_Course/README.md

 - Fitting a point-source, point-lens model with SciPy.

-- Comparing a one-lens model with a star-plus-planet binary-lens model.
+- Comparing a one-lens model with a star + planet binary-lens model.

 - Combining data from several telescopes and examining finite-source effects.